How to deal with Office Sub Health？

 7 movements that fit for office exercise

-The best way to get yourself move is to workout under your office desk with a WalkingPad.
+The best way to get yourself move is to work out under your office desk with a WalkingPad.
 This standing desk exercise equipment is a compact and foldable walking treadmill designed for office workers.
 Performing mild exercise at your desk won’t take so much extra time and effort.
 The best part of the under desk exercise equipment is that you can rest your hands from controlling through a remoter.
 This under desk workout equipment is loaded with a sensor that can the area you step on and adjust the speed automatically.
 This function will let you work and work out at the same time.

 The chair squat is the foundation of desk-side movements.
-It’s an exercise we should all be great at unless you want help up off the toilet before your hair turns gray.
-How’s that for motivation?
+It's an exercise we should all be great at unless you want help up off the toilet before your hair turns gray.
+How's that for motivation?
 To execute, keep a natural curve in your spine and stand up and down from your chair by only grazing it with the back of your thighs.
-Repeat this 20 times to strengthen your hips, legs and small muscles in your entire body.
+Repeat this 20 times to strengthen your hips, legs and small muscles in your entire body.6.
+Squat Calf Raise

 This exercise is for strengthening your calves and igniting a healthy burn in your thighs.
 Lightly hold onto your chair as you stand behind it for support.
 Put all your weight onto your toes and bend your knees half-way into a squat.
 While balancing this, lift your heels as far away from the floor as you can and place them back down.
 Repeat this heel lift 25 times.